JoonHyeongPark/ExplainableMLKGNN/README.md

 ```ShellSession
 $ python SubpathwayCascade-1.CascadeBackbones.py --TARGET_GENE_SET [AssayGeneSetName]
 ```

-AssayGeneSetName should be in [UpdatedEndoPredictCancer, UpdatedOncotypeDXCancer, UpdatedProsigna]
+To generate potential regulatory subpathways of assay genes, we generate cascading backbones which contain essential information about the subpathways in the form of two sequences.
+The cascading backbones identified from the algorithm are stored in CascadeBackbones.txt in the corresponding folder.
+This version currently supports three sets of assay genes, EndoPredict, OncotypeDX and Prosigna.
+To implement the code, AssayGeneSetName should be in [UpdatedEndoPredictCancer, UpdatedOncotypeDXCancer, UpdatedProsigna].

 ### Step2 : Assay-specific subpathway graphs
 SubpathwayCascade-2.KnowledgeGraphGeneration.py